 Those of you who have been following the Campaign from the beginning will know that we launched in September 2013 to carry forward the call of my Change.org petition, that summer, for the State of California to name the San Francisco-Oakland Bay Bridge for Emperor Norton.

 It was the Emperor who set out the original vision for the bridge in 1872.

 The petition attracted some 3,800 signatures in its first six weeks and another 600 or so in the six weeks following the state legislature's September 2013 passage of a joint resolution to name the western crossing of the Bay Bridge for former state Assembly speaker and former San Francisco mayor Willie Brown.
-It now stands at nearly 5,700.
+It now stands at nearly 6,000 [count updated 2/2019].

-In building out this broader cultural-historical mission, we positioned the bridge-naming project as more of a "campaign within the Campaign."
+In building out our broader cultural-historical mission, we positioned the bridge-naming project as more of a "campaign within the Campaign."